Maximum Overdrive (song): Music video

-A music video was produced to promote "Maximum Overdrive", directed by British director David Betteridge.
+The music video for "Maximum Overdrive", directed by British director David Betteridge and produced by A&R Filmstudios in London.
 The concept of the video is a Wacky Races style chase with rivals on skateboards and pogo sticks.
 It was filmed in a warehouse in Northern London in the fall of 1993 and released on 8 November.
 The video received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
-In December 2013, it was also published on 2 Unlimited's official YouTube channel.
-As of December 2022, the video had generated more than 500,000 views.
-Betteridge had previously directed the videos for "Get Ready for This", "Twilight Zone", "Workaholic" and "The Magic Friend".